 Athletic Scholarship Statistics

 How much are athletic scholarships worth?
 How many college students get sports scholarships each year?
+Looking for the easiest sports scholarships to get?
 These are just some of the questions you may ask when exploring athletic scholarship statistics.
 Learn the important and not-so-important stats in this comprehensive guide.

 How Many High School Athletes Get Athletic Scholarships for College?

 According to the National Collegiate Athletics Association (NCAA), only about 2% of high school students earn athletic scholarships for college.
 In 2017, 181,306 student-athletes received a sports scholarship, out of the 7.3 million high school student-athletes there were in the same year.
 That’s 2.48%, but it will vary from year to year.

 With this in mind, there are some important clarifications.
 Only 492,000 of high school students went on to become NCAA student-athletes, or 6.7%.
 Of those students, 59% of Division I players and 62% of Division II players received an athletic scholarship.
 Sports scholarships are not available for Division III players, but 80% of those athletes received some form of need-based scholarship or grant.
 The average amount for those awards was $17,000.

 Translation: If you’re good enough the be an NCAA Division I or Division II student-athlete, there is a good chance you will get a college scholarship.
 The overall athletic scholarship statistics make this seem less achievable than it actually is.

 Most sports scholarships are designed to be renewable.
 As long as you abide by certain criteria, you can maintain that scholarship for your four year degree.
 The renewal requirements vary by award, but they usually have a minimum GPA and a minimum number of credit hours to take.
 You will be required to play the sport associated with the scholarship to continue receiving the award.
 If you quit the team or get removed from it, you will need to look for alternative financial aid.